How Many Dreams?: Singles

 "I Don't Need to Hide" was released on 17 August 2022 as the album's lead single.
 About the song, DMA's guitarist Jonny Took said "There's a confidence you obtain when you find someone who loves you for all your faults, quirks and obscurities."
 The song coincided with announcement of three headline shows in the United Kingdom in October 2022.

 "Everybody's Saying Thursday's the Weekend" was released alongside the album's announcement.
 The song is described by Triple Js Al Newstead as "a bright, optimistic number with a title drawn from a phone call guitarist Johnny Took had with a mate trying to coax him out for a post-lockdown pint."

 "Olympia" was released on 9 December 2022.
 Emma Whines from The Music said "With fast electric riffs and an uptempo beat, this is the perfect song for the summer.
 DMA's continue to deliver hits in their signature style, and 'Olympia' is at the top of the pile."

 "Fading Like a Picture" was released on 20 January 2023 as the album's fourth single.
-According to a press release, it was mostly written by Tommy O’Dell, with guitarist Matthew Mason adding the song's riff.
+According to a press release, it was mostly written by Tommy O'Dell, with guitarist Matthew Mason adding the song's riff.
 Johnny Took said "We used the middle-eight from another demo as the chorus."
 Took called it "A true DMA's collaboration."

 "Something We Are Overcoming" was released on 1 March 2023.
 The band said it "...started as a moving ballad about perseverance but quickly morphed into a trance-y anthem of a side quest that is slightly but steadily DMA's."

+"Forever" was released on 31 March 2023, with the single's video premiering on 4 April 2023.

+A music video for "Get Ravey" was released on 7 August 2023.

+Critical reception

+Emma Harrison from CLASH said "Their impeccably-crafted highly anticipated fourth album weaves in feelings of elation, hope, carefree abandon and celebration that is reflected throughout the twelve tracks".